RuolunWeng/faust2smartphone/README.md

    _in Xcode or Android Studio project, DspFaust is added, create your own interface.

-2) For iOS specific function
+2) For specific function

-    "-osc" for OSC support
+    "-osc" for OSC support (only iOS)

-    "-soloios" to generate a project with Motion support and Cue interface.
+    "-soloios" to generate a project with Motion support and Cue interface for iOS.

+    "-soloandroid" to generate a project with Motion support and Cue interface for Android.

     [Motion.lib created by Christophe Lebreton].